 What Are Tokens and Why Do They Determine Cost?

-Tokens are the fundamental unit that language models like Claude process.
-Think of them as the "atoms" of text from the model's perspective.
+Tokens are the fundamental unit that language models like Claude process: think of them as the "atoms" of text from the model's perspective.
 A token is roughly three to four characters of English text, or about three-quarters of a word.
 The sentence "What was our total ad spend last month?" is roughly 10 tokens.
-Short words like "the" or "is" are usually one token, while longer words like "impressions" might be two or three.
+Short words like "the" are usually one token, while longer words like "impressions" might be two or three.

 What Makes Costs Go Up or Down?

-There are several levers you can pull, and understanding each one helps you make smarter architectural decisions when building your tool.
+There are several levers you can pull, and understanding each one helps you make smarter architectural decisions.

-Model choice is the single biggest lever.
-Anthropic offers three tiers of Claude models, each with different capability and cost profiles.
+The single biggest lever.
+Anthropic offers three tiers of Claude models, each with different capability and cost profiles:

 | Model | Input (per 1M tokens) | Output (per 1M tokens) |